MichaelJCole/evil_kittens/articles/1 Performance Testing Small-Medium sized Web Apps.md

 May 04 02:18:35 protected-reaches-5163 heroku/web.1:  Stopping process with SIGKILL
 ```

 So finally our Endurance test found the memory leak.
-Heroku killed our runaway process at 2.6 gig.
+Heroku killed our runaway process at 2.6 gb of memory (we're alloted 512 mb).
 You'll see test errors as well in Jmeter.
 (A smarter test would check process memory at shutdown).

 Also, do note that Error R15 probably shows up on someone's dashboard at Heroku.